 Landlords can choose who pays for tenant referencing when using our service below:

 Other tasks to be aware of

 Many self-managed landlords get into difficulties when it comes to carrying out repairs and regular maintenance works because they don’t understand their tenant’s rights in terms of what repairs need to be urgently carried out.
 For instance, if there is no hot water, the heating isn’t working during winter or the toilets are in operational, these all need to be urgently addressed sooner rather than later.

 Rental Appraisal and Increases

-It will fall to the self-managed landlord to decide when and by how much the rent should increase and to communicate this to their tenants.
-To do this landlords will need to keep an eye on the local property market to get a feel for what the going rate is in their area.
-Once the correct figure has been determined, the rent increase will need to be communicated to the tenants in accordance to the tenancy agreement.
+It will fall to the self-managed landlord to decide when and by how much the rent should increase and communicate this to their tenants.
+To do this, the landlords will need to keep an eye on the local property market to get a feel for what the going rate is in their area.
+Once the correct figure has been determined, the rent increase will need to be communicated to the tenants in accordance with the tenancy agreement.

-Although this guide might sound daunting now, many self- managed landlords have had successful experiences when going it alone and they have also saved a lot of money that would have otherwise lined the letting agents pockets.
-When making the decision it really boils down to whether or not you feel that you have the time available to looking after your tenants and maintaining the property.
+Although this guide might sound daunting now, many self- managed landlords have had successful experiences when going it alone and they have also saved a lot of money that would have otherwise lined the letting agent’s pockets.
+When making the decision it really boils down to whether or not you feel that you have the time available to looking for your tenants and maintaining the property.